 - the respondent load is clearly measured and minimised

-The SCU operate according to principle 6 of the Code of Practice for Official Statistics;
+The SCCU operate according to principle 6 of the Code of Practice for Official Statistics;

 “The cost burden on data suppliers should not be excessive and should be assessed relative to the benefits arising from the use of the statistics.”

-The SCU manages a network of Survey Control Liaison Officers (SCLOs) across the Government Statistical Service (GSS), providing advice and guidance to departments on measuring and minimising respondent burden.
+The SCCU manages a network of Survey Control Liaison Officers (SCLOs) across the Government Statistical Service (GSS), providing advice and guidance to departments on measuring and minimising respondent burden.

-Historically, SCU published the Annual Report on Government Statistical Surveys for Official Statistics of Businesses and Local Authorities.
+Historically, SCCU published the Annual Report on Government Statistical Surveys for Official Statistics of Businesses and Local Authorities.

 Following the January 2015 publication, a user consultation was conducted and all future releases of this report have been cancelled.
 Information on surveys conducted by government departments along with their associated compliance costs can be found in the Online List of Government Statistical Surveys (OLGSS)

-For further information, please contact the Survey Control Unit
+For further information, please contact the Survey Control and Compliance Unit

 This area contains useful links for Survey Control Liaison Officers across the GSS